joshrosie/re-seater/REPRO.md

 For processing new datasets we have prepared some notebooks in ```\data\```.
 Note that these area a starting point, and are not fully functional out of the box.

+The raw data for the books dataset can be downloaded from https://nijianmo.github.io/amazon/.
+The paper uses the 5-core version.
+The book information (for fairness metrics) can be gotten from the metadata file.
+See ```data\Books\preprocess_categories.ipynb``` for how to use these files.

+Note: The link to the books data is down as I am writing this, but the file can also be downloaded from this page: https://amazon-reviews-2023.github.io/

 ---